tvlgiao/bc-chiara-docs/docs/faqs.md

 ```

-## Hide Info section on PDP on mobile when it is empty
+## Hide Info section on PDP when it is empty

 Go to **Storefront** > **Script Manager**, click **Create a Script**, choose: